deeplearning4j/deeplearning4j/glossary.md

 ###<a name="binarization">Binarization</a>
 The process of transforming data in to a set of zeros and ones.
 An example would be gray-scaling an image by transforming a picture from the 0-255 spectrum to a 0-1 spectrum.

+### <a name="confusionmatrix">Confusion Matrix</a>
+Also known as an error matrix or contingency table.
+Confusions matrices allow you to see if your algorithm is systematically confusing two labels, by contrasting your net's predictions against a benchmark.

 ###<a name="etl">ETL</a>
 Extract, transform, load: Data is loaded from disk into memory with the proper transforms such as [binarization](#binarization) and [normalization](#normalization).

 ### <a name="feedforwardneuralnetwork">Feed-Forward Network</a>
 A neural network that takes the initial input and triggers the [activation](#activation) of each layer of the network.

+### <a name="gaussian">Gaussian Distribution</a>
+A Gaussian, or [normal](https://en.wikipedia.org/wiki/Normal_distribution), distribution, is a continuous probability distribution that represents the probability that any given observation will occur on different points of a range.
+Visually, it resembles what's usually called a Bell curve.

 ### <a name="nonlineartransformfunction">Nonlinear Transform Function</a>
 A function that maps input on a nonlinear scale such as [sigmoid](http://en.wikipedia.org/wiki/Sigmoid_function) or [tanh](http://en.wikipedia.org/wiki/Hyperbolic_function).